rafigk2v9c/APKdevastate/README.md

 > ⚠️ **Disclaimer**: APKdevastate does not guarantee 100% accuracy in all detections or results.
 Use at your own discretion.

+> ⚠️ **Disclaimer**: APKdevastate has difficulty detecting malicious or non-malicious APK files that have been packed and obfuscated.
 ## 🛠️ Installation

 Please download the .rar file with the name of the application and then extract it from the .rar to a folder, remember that if the files inside the .rar file are not in a directory, the application will not work